researchsoft/software-authorship-contribution/README.md

 We are in the process of forming a [ReSA](https://www.researchsoft.org/) Task Force to continue the work started during the hack event.

-The Task Force will work to involve the community in reviewing and contributing to the definition of software authorship and the taxonomy of software contribution roles, as detailed in [the Roadmaps](#roadmaps) and [cnotribution](#when-and-how-to-contribute-to-this-work) sections below.
+The Task Force will work to involve the community in reviewing and contributing to the definition of software authorship and the taxonomy of software contribution roles, as detailed in [the Roadmaps](#roadmaps) and [contribution](#when-and-how-to-contribute-to-this-work) sections below.

 ## Roadmaps

-We consider both outputs of this work - a definition of software authorship, a taxnoomy of software contribution roles - as *open, living documents*.
+We consider both outputs of this work - a definition of software authorship, a taxonomy of software contribution roles - as *open, living documents*.
-Contributions from the community will be welcome after the initial Task Force completes its work.
+Contributions from the community are welcome during the lifecycle of the Task Force.

 ### Software authorship definition